Checking all available options...

 Local Appraisal District

-• For Kendall County, tax savings for informal and formal hearings combined in 2022 was $2,590 million.
-This number increased to $305,990 million in 2023.
-Kendall County property owners protested the taxable value of 6,880 accounts in 2023.
+• For Kendall County, tax savings for informal and formal hearings combined in 2024 was $6 million.
+Kendall County property owners protested the taxable value of 4,590 accounts in 2024.

-• The number of properties in Kendall County that were protested fell to 9% in 2021, but it rose sharply to 21% in 2023.
+• The number of properties in Kendall County that were protested fell to 9% in 2021, but rose to 15% in 2024.

 Save With O’Connor